megaport/terraform-provider-megaport/docs/resources/mcr.md

 <a id="nestedatt--prefix_filter_lists--entries"></a>
 ### Nested Schema for `prefix_filter_lists.entries`

+Required:

+- `action` (String) The action to take for the network address in the filter list.
+Accepted values are permit and deny.
+- `prefix` (String) The network address of the prefix filter list entry.

 Optional:

-- `action` (String) Action of the prefix filter list entry.
-- `ge` (Number) Greater than or equal to value of the prefix filter list entry.
-- `le` (Number) Less than or equal to value of the prefix filter list entry.
-- `prefix` (String) Prefix of the prefix filter list entry.
+- `ge` (Number) The minimum starting prefix length to be matched.
+Valid values are from 0 to 32 (IPv4), or 0 to 128 (IPv6).
+The minimum (ge) must be no greater than or equal to the maximum value (le).
+- `le` (Number) The maximum ending prefix length to be matched.
+The prefix length is greater than or equal to the minimum value (ge).
+Valid values are from 0 to 32 (IPv4), or 0 to 128 (IPv6), but the maximum must be no less than the minimum value (ge).